 However, two men, whose names were Eldad and Medad, had remained in the camp.
 They were listed among the elders, but did not go out to the Tent.
 Yet the Spirit also rested on them, and they prophesied in the camp.
 A young man ran and told Moses, “Eldad and Medad are prophesying in the camp.”
 Joshua son of Nun, who had been Moses' aide since youth, spoke up and said, “Moses, my lord, stop them!”
 But Moses replied, “Are you jealous for my sake?
 I wish that all the Lord's people were prophets and that the LORD would put his Spirit on them!”
 (Num 11:26-29)

 This life is a long spiritual test for all of us.
 It is filled with many painful and subtle tests along the way.
 Chances are, the vast major who read this will be tempted with money, illicit sex and/or power to some degree.
 When such temptation comes will you be more like an Achan, David and Athaliah or a Daniel, Joseph and Moses?
 You can NOT sin and get away with it!
 No one ever has and you surely will not be the first!
-Remember also that no sin or person is worth going to hell over and when sudden temptation comes RESIST.
-GOD BLESS YOU.
+Remember also that no sin or person is worth going to hell over.
+You are battling for eternity.
+Hence, when sudden temptation, especially sexual temptation, comes - RESIST.

 Skull And Crossbones Awards For False Prophets And False Teachers